Synchronization in Anonymous Networks Under Arbitrary Dynamics: Analysis

 We will show that, conversely, any synchronous execution of $\synchAlgo$ on an arbitrary edge-dynamics time-graph $\synchGraph$ can be viewed as the execution of $\synchAlgo$ as mandated by the \synchronizer -Synchronizer in a semi-synchronous environment where, in a nutshell, the scheduler basically activates all nodes at every stage and the graph $\NonsynchGraph$ mimics the dynamics of $\synchGraph$, by simulating every configuration of $\synchGraph$ over three consecutive stages of $\NonsynchGraph$.

-\begin{theorem}[Weak non-triviality] For any semi-synchronous execution of \synchronizer($\synchAlgo$) under a continuous arbitrary edge-dynamic graph $\NonsynchGraph$ and a weakly-fair scheduler, there exists a continuous arbitrary edge-dynamic graph $\synchGraph$ such that the $\synchAlgo$-state of each node at the end of each phase $i$ of the semi-synchronous execution of \synchronizer($\synchAlgo$) under $\NonsynchGraph$ and the weakly-fair scheduler, is equal to the state of each node at the end of step $i$ in a synchronous execution of $\synchAlgo$ under $\synchGraph$. \end{theorem}
+\begin{theorem}[Weak non-triviality] For any synchronous execution of $\synchAlgo$ under an arbitrary edge-dynamic graph $\synchGraph$, there exists an arbitrary edge-dynamic graph $\NonsynchGraph$ such that the state of each node at the end of each step $i$ of the synchronous execution of $\synchAlgo$ under $\synchGraph$, is equal to the $\synchAlgo$-state of each node at the end of phase $i$ in a semi-synchronous execution of \synchronizer($\synchAlgo$) under $\NonsynchGraph$ and a weakly-fair scheduler, for all $i\geq 0$. \end{theorem}